boekenbox/gitbook-beta/how-to-work-with-bitraga/basic-workings/trading-logic.md

 ## Manual trading

-It's generally not a problem at all if you trade manually on the same exchange account, or even the same pairs that Gunbot trades.
+It's generally not a problem at all if you trade manually on the same exchange account, or even the same pairs that bitRage trades.
 Do make sure your settings for cancelling orders don't end up cancelling your manual orders though.

-Gunbot will read from the trade history at the exchange and act accordingly.
+bitRage will read from the trade history at the exchange and act accordingly.
 If you have multiple buy orders for a pair, it will work out the average bought price and use that as reference price for selling.

 During Reversal Trading it is recommended to not manually trade the same pair.